sagedrake/piazza-dark-mode/README.md

 ### Switching between light and dark mode

-If you are missing the light mode experience of Piazza and want to switch back, you can click the sun icon in the top right corner:
+If you are missing the light mode experience of Piazza and want to switch back, click the sun icon in the top right corner:

 ![Sun icon](images/sun-button.png)